Something we've already done

 How?
 We will create new user to be used instead of root account.

 You will be asked to create password and some another questions.
 Next we need to install sudo, so we can use our new account instead of root.
-Sudo is not yet installed, so let's do that first.
+Sudo might not yet be installed, so let's do that first.

 apt-get update && apt-get install sudo